fricas/fricas/src/doc/sphinx/source/faq.rst

    )boot $bootStrapMode := false
    )compile fspace.spad

-When developing similar changes you need to recompile all things which depend on the change and which you want to use, directly or indirectly.
+When developing similar changes, you need to recompile everything that depends on the change and that you want to use, directly or indirectly.

 Full build takes care of bootstrapping and recompiles everything, so